willblair0708/brain_imaging/final/readme.md

 Here are the files included in this project:

+* `skullstrip.ipynb`: This notebook is for skull stripping in MRI images.
+* `normalize.ipynb`: This notebook contains code to normalize the MRI images.
 * `affine.ipynb`: This notebook contains methods for affine transformations.
 * `bspline.ipynb`: This notebook contains code for B-spline transformations.
 * `fa_syn.ipynb`: This notebook is for synthesizing FA images.
-* `normalize.ipynb`: This notebook contains code to normalize the MRI images.
+* `adc_syn.ipynb`: This notebook is for synthesizing FA images.
 * `resample.py`: This is a Python script for resampling images.
-* `skullstrip.ipynb`: This notebook is for skull stripping in MRI images.

 ## Dataset